Traidcraft-Exchange/Code-for-Campaigns/helpers/README.md

 # Helper scripts to make some things easier

-These could be used anywhere.
+So far, these are for Campaignion but they could be used on any webpage.

 Add the helper scripts you need into the HTML of your page within \<script\> tags.
-Also add the script to make use of that helper script.
+Then add a script that makes use of that helper script.
 The examples in use show how to do that.

 - [Generate A or B for split test](#generate-a-or-b-for-split-test)
 - [Get query strings from a URL](#get-query-strings-from-a-url)